MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/duplicate-option-statement.md

 # Duplicate Option statement

-Only one **Option** statement of each kind may occur in each[module](../../Glossary/vbe-glossary.md#module).
+Only one **Option** statement of each kind may occur in each [module](../../Glossary/vbe-glossary.md#module).
 This error has the following cause and solution:

 - You defined more than one **Option Base**, **Option Compare**, **Option Explicit**, or **Option Private** statement in this module.
 Remove any duplicates in the module.

 For additional information, select the item in question and press F1 (in Windows) or HELP (on the Macintosh).